Person Centred Care and Planning

 How does person-centred care link to the Mental Capacity Act?

-What are common barriers to person-centred care?
+What are common barriers to person-centred care, and how does this course address them?

 Related Courses